cristian-guerrero/legion-go-tricks/README.md

   - note, controllers work best in X-input mode. see [official Legion Go Userguide PDF](./legion_go_user_guide_en.pdf) to read more about controller modes
   - ChimeraOS, NobaraOS, BazziteOS all ship OOTB with basic controller support
   - some non-gaming distros don't include the udev rule for the controller, you can manually add it with [this script](./add-lgo-xpad-rule.sh)
+  - BazziteOS + NobaraOS ships with HHD, which enables full gyro + back button support in steam input
 - FPS/Mouse mode
 - scroll wheel on controller works fine for scrolling websites, etc
   - scroll wheel press doesn't do anything in game mode, registers as a scroll wheel click in desktop mode